rikosintie/Ubuntu4NetworkEngineers/docs/Log_tools.md

 show logging -r | i exceed | e 1/1/32
 ```

 Will include entries with exceed but exclude entries with 1/1/32.
+If you use a `?` after the pipe symbol `|` CX will show you examples of filtering.

 ### AI Analysis